· When a person has asthma, the air passages are inflamed, which means that the airways are red and swollen.

 Ideally, your early warning signs such as a feeling of tightness in your chest, wheezing, coughing, and restlessness while trying to sleep will have given you the extra time you need to take the steps outlined in your personal action plan.

-1. Follow the instructions in your action plan.
+If the episode is just beginning:1.
+Follow the instructions in your action plan.
 Take the medicines your doctor has prescribed to keep the episode from getting worse.

 2. Pay close attention to the type of medication being taken.
 Because of the feeling of urgency and distress during an asthma attack, people sometimes mistakenly use their preventer medicine.
 This will not help the symptoms of an asthma attack.
 The reliever drug at the dose prescribed is what is needed.
 Make note of the color of the two different kinds of inhalers and make sure you use the one containing the reliever medicine.